Navi reports on the cost variance. LineNow runs the procurement system that produces the cost.

 |---|---|---|

-| Vertical | Restaurants only | Multi-vertical |
+| Vertical | Restaurants only | Multi-vertical (restaurant + retail + dropship + manufacturer) |

-| Recipe engineering / costing | Yes | Yes |
+| Recipe engineering / costing | Yes (deep — sub-recipes, prep recipes) | Yes (with substitution + dynamic margin) |

 | Inventory variance reporting | Yes | Yes |

-| AI parsing of supplier replies | No | Yes |
+| Team collaboration on supplier email threads | No | Yes |

-| Statistical replenishment | No | Yes |
+| Statistical replenishment (SBA, decay-aware) | No | Yes |

 | POS integrations | Restaurant POS (varies) | Shopify, Square, Toast, Faire, Clover |

-| Bills to QuickBooks/Xero | Yes | Yes |
+| QuickBooks/Xero handoff with configured account mapping | Yes | Yes |

-| Pricing | Quote-based, typically $200+/mo per location | $50/mo flat |
+| Pricing | Quote-based, often location packaged | $50/mo flat |

 Where Navi Cost Control fits

-Navi-style cost control products serve restaurants that want to engineer recipes, track theoretical vs actual food cost, run inventory variance reports, and generally treat the back office as a discipline.
+Navi-style cost control products serve restaurants that want to engineer recipes, track theoretical vs actual food cost, run inventory variance reports, and treat the back office as a discipline.
 For multi-unit restaurants and hospitality groups with finance teams, the depth on cost-of-sales reporting is genuine.

 Strengths: